01273 011072 | info@OaksRise.org

 Essential Criteria

-• At least 3 years’ experience working with children including autistic children and young people.
+• At least three years’ experience working with children, including autistic children or young people.

 • Experience working with demand avoidant children including those with PDA